Then, we could just gut it and start fresh. Plus, an old kitchen would save us some money on the asking price.

 I spent so much time in the kitchen, from trying to get my one-year old to eat to upholding my title as family baker, and this kitchen begged for an aesthetic update.

-It had brown countertops, black appliances, oak cabinets with gold pulls, and there was red stone backsplash just behind the oven.
+Currently, it had brown countertops, black appliances, oak cabinets with gold pulls, and there was red stone backsplash just behind the oven.

 Even though brown granite would not have been our first choice, we didn’t want to gut the kitchen and waste the stone.